eerimoq/nala/README.rst

 Use ``--no-rename-parameters`` not to rename any function parameters.
 Overrides ``--rename-parameters-file``.

-Use ``--no-implementation`` if the implementation of functions matching given patterns are not available in the binary (and therefore should not be called).
+Use ``--no-implementation`` when the implementation of functions starting with given pattern are not available in the binary (and therefore should not be called by the generated code).
+This option may be given multipe times.

 .. code-block:: bash